 Chippewa Square: Many historic attractions are located at this city square, which is named for the Battle of Chippewa in the War of 1812.
 It also features where Forest Gump’s bench was placed for the movie if you’re a fan.

-Talmadge Memorial Bridge- Walk or drive on the bridge on the bridge and get a good view of the city, especially during sunset.
-It connects South Carolina and Georgia and has nice views of the Savannah river.
+Talmadge Memorial Bridge: Walk or drive on the bridge on the bridge and get a good view of the city, especially during sunset.
+It connects South Carolina and Georgia and has scenic views of the Savannah river.

-Riverfront Plaza- This nine-block pedestrian plaza is located on the former grounds of the city’s cotton exchange.
-There are lots of shop, restaurants, galleries and a great place to stroll with wonderful views.
+Riverfront Plaza: This nine-block pedestrian plaza is located on the former grounds of the city’s cotton exchange.
+There are lots of shop, restaurants, galleries, and a great place to stroll amidst wonderful views.

 Tricentennial Park: Tricentennial Park is a great family destination with a collection of 3 unique museums: Savannah History Museum, Georgia State Railroad Museum, and Savannah Children’s Museum as well as a Revolutionary War battlefield and memorial.
 Walk around the battlefield yourself for free or $7 admissions to tour the museums.

-McQueens Island Historic Trail: Six-mile trail that is situated on the old abandoned Savannah/Tybee Railroad bed.
-A now converted bike trail has scenic views by the water.
+McQueens Island Historic Trail: Six-mile trail is situated on the old abandoned Savannah/Tybee Railroad bed.
+Now converted, this bike trail has scenic views by the water.

 First Friday Fireworks On The River: During the first Friday of each month they offer a spectacular scene on River Street.
 They also go huge on July 4th if you are in the area!

 If you can plan your trip to be in the spring then you have to attend the Savannah Music Festival.
-It’s a huge FREE concert over 6 days that takes place in throughout the city.
-Most of the big names will be on the main stage in Forsyth Park.
-For 2017 it will be March 23–April 8th.
+It’s a huge FREE concert over 2 weeks that takes place in venues throughout the city with the finale at Trustee’s Garden.
+For 2018 it will be March 29–April 14th.